PAIF-Iris/PCOS-ClinicalData-Prediction/README.md

 ## What is StackingML?
 Stacking is a method where a ML model learns how to best combine the results (predictions) provided by each base model.
-1. Each base model trains on the same training data.
+1. Each base model trains on the same training data
 2. Their outputs are stacked into a new vector
 3. The meta-learner model trains on this output vector and gives a final prediction